-As a small business, there are a lot of things you need to get a handle on, from bookkeeping, to hiring, to advertising — you may find yourself wearing many hats.
+As a small business owner, there are a lot of things you need to get a handle on, from bookkeeping, to hiring, to advertising — you may find yourself wearing many hats.

 A quick search for how to get new customers and networking will almost certainly come up.